VolcanicArts/vrcosc.com/docs/V2/SDK/getting-started.md

 :::warning

 This may change in the future to be a vrcosc.zip file for better security.
-Please keep up to date with V2 releases and this section of the documentation
+Please keep up to date with V2 releases and this section of the documentation.

 :::